Thala254/alx-low_level_programming/0x0A-argc_argv/README.md

 $ julien@ubuntu:~/0x0A. argc, argv$
 ```

-## Silence is argument carried out by other means
+### 1.Silence is argument carried out by other means

 Write a program that prints the number of arguments passed into it.